basho-labs/little_riak_book/en/05-app-guide.md

 ### Dynamic querying

-Riak offers query features such as secondary indexes (**2i**), MapReduce, and full-text search, but throwing a large quantity of data into Riak and expecting those tools to find whatever you need is setting yourself (and Riak) up to fail.
-Performance will be poor, especially as you scale.

-**Reads and writes in Riak should be as fast with ten billion values in storage as with ten thousand.**
+Riak's tools for finding data (2i, MapReduce, and full-text search) are useful but should be used judiciously.
+None of these scale nearly as well as key/value operations; queries that may work well on a few nodes in development may run more slowly on a busy development environment, particularly as the cluster grows in size.

 Key/value operations seem primitive (and they are) but you'll find they are flexible, scalable, and very very fast (and predictably so).

+*Reads and writes in Riak should be as fast with ten billion values in storage as with ten thousand.*

-Treat 2i and friends as tools to be applied judiciously, design the main functionality of your application as if they don't exist, and your software will continue to work at blazing speeds when you have petabytes of data stored across dozens of servers.
+Design the main functionality of your application around the straight key/value operations that Riak provides and your software will continue to work at blazing speeds when you have petabytes of data stored across dozens of servers.

 ### Normalization